pyven-dr/pipex/README.md

 make
 ```

-The program ehave exactly the same as this shell command
+The program behave exactly the same as this shell command
 ```bash
 < infile cmd1 | cmd2 > outfile
 ```